pulumi/tutorials/introduction_to_pulumi/lab-04/Exporting_Outputs.md

 These exported values are incredibly useful when using Pulumi stacks

-Congratulations, you've now finished the introduction to Pulumi walkthrough!
+Congratulations, you've now finished the introduction to Pulumi tutorial!